Conor Benn adamant Chris Eubank Jr fight will go ahead after failed drug test

-The British Boxing Board of Control has said the fight between Conor Benn and Chris Eubank Jr is "prohibited as it is not in the interests of boxing"; Matchroom Boxing and Wasserman had released a statement confirming fight was set to go ahead on Saturday despite Benn failing a drugs test
+The British Boxing Board of Control has said the fight between Chris Eubank Jr and Conor Benn is "prohibited as it is not in the interests of boxing"; Matchroom Boxing and Wasserman had released a statement confirming fight was set to go ahead on Saturday despite Benn failing a drugs test

 Conor Benn is adamant his fight with Chris Eubank Jr will go ahead on Saturday despite being prohibited by the British Boxing Board of Control after he failed a drug test.